HPSCIL/cuFSDAF/README.md

 References
 ========
 + Zhu, X. et al., 2016.
 A flexible spatiotemporal method for fusing satellite images with different resolutions.
 Remote Sensing of Environment, 172: 165-177.
++ Gao, H., Zhu, X., Guan, Q., Yang, X., Yao, Y., Zeng, W., Peng, X., 2021. cuFSDAF: An Enhanced Flexible Spatiotemporal Data Fusion Algorithm Parallelized Using Graphics Processing Units.
+IEEE Transactions on Geoscience and Remote Sensing. https://doi.org/10.1109/TGRS.2021.3080384

 To Cite cuFSDAF in Publications
 ========
-+ A paper describing cuFSDAF will be submitted to a scientific journal for publication soon
-+ For now, you may just cite the URL of the source codes of cuFSDAF (https://github.com/HPSCIL/cuFSDAF) in your publications
++ Gao, H., Zhu, X., Guan, Q., Yang, X., Yao, Y., Zeng, W., Peng, X., 2021. cuFSDAF: An Enhanced Flexible Spatiotemporal Data Fusion Algorithm Parallelized Using Graphics Processing Units.
+IEEE Transactions on Geoscience and Remote Sensing. https://doi.org/10.1109/TGRS.2021.3080384
++ If you use the datasets we used here, please cite the ref.
+[80] in the paper we mentioned above.
-+ You may contact the e-mail <ghcug14@cug.edu.cn> if you have further questions.
++ You may contact the e-mail <ghcug14@cug.edu.cn> if you have further questions about the usage of codes and datasets.
++ For any possible research collaboration, please contact Prof. Qingfeng Guan <guanqf@cug.edu.cn>.

 Compilation
 ========